chris-rudmin/moode-ui/README.md

 ## Connecting to a MoOde instance remotely

-Requires the server serve reqests outside of localhost Connect to your moode server, and in the files
+Required to serve reqests outside of localhost
+Connect to your moode server, and in the files

     /var/www/command/moode.php